TIGER-AI-Lab/QuickVideo/README.md

 To address these challenges, we propose **QuickVideo**, a system-algorithm co-design that substantially accelerates long video understanding to support real-time downstream applications.
 It comprises three key innovations:

 - **QuickDecoder**, a parallelized CPU-based video decoder that achieves 2–3 times speedup by splitting videos into keyframe-aligned intervals processed concurrently.
 - **QuickPrefill**, a memory-efficient prefilling method by group-based prefilling (save activation memory) and KV-cache pruning (saving KV memory) to support more frames with less GPU memory.
+We found that the simply always keeping KV tokens with smallest **key norms (L2)** can achieve 97% of the original performance while reducing the KV-cache size by 50%.
 - **Overlapping scheme that overlaps CPU video decoding with GPU inference**.
 This brings the end-to-end latency down from 70 seconds to 20 seconds for a 1-hour video, achieving a 3.5x speedup (see following figure).

+$\downarrow$
 ![./assets/imgs/interleaving_time.png](./assets/imgs/interleaving_time.png)

 We evaluate both QuickCodec on video decoding efficiency (left figure) and QuickPrefill with 50% of the KV-cache tokens pruned (right figure and hidden table).
 Results show significant speedup and memory saving while preserving 97% of the original performance on 4 long video understanding benchmarks: VideoMME, LongVideoBench, LVBench, and MLVU.